dansanderson/homebrew-mega65/README.md

 brew tap dansanderson/homebrew-mega65
 ```

 To install a cask, run `brew cask install` with the cask name as an argument.
-Use the `--no-quarantine` argument to bypass warnings about developer signatures and notarizations.
-(MEGA65 projects cannot sign or notarize macOS apps.)
+Use the `--no-quarantine` argument to bypass warnings about developer signatures.
+(MEGA65 projects cannot sign macOS apps.)

 ```
 brew install --cask --no-quarantine mega65-m65connect
 ```

-To install a formula, use the same command with the forumula name, and omit the `--cask` and `--no-quarantine` arguments.
+To install a formula, use the same command with the formula name, and omit the `--cask` and `--no-quarantine` arguments.

 To update a specific formula or cask, use the `brew upgrade` command with the name of the formula or cask.
 (No other arguments are needed.)